Better Communications, Better Care

 In a residential care facility, limited resources mean that staff face high levels of stress.
 At the same time, residents often feel helpless and confused, and family members can experience feelings of guilt, fear, or frustration that make it harder to communicate with staff about their loved ones and their care.
 This training focuses on how to use clear and compassionate communication practices to improve the residential care experience for residents, staff, and families.

-As aging parents begin to need help managing their day-to-day tasks and responsibilities, family members find themselves in unknown territory.
+As aging parents begin to need help managing their day-to-day tasks and responsibilities, many adult children find themselves in unknown territory.
 Roles change and steps must be taken to facilitate the transition.
-In this session, participants learn about how they can prepare for this new stage of family life.
+In this session, participants learn information and strategies to prepare for this new stage of family life.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.